giopolykra/giopolykra.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: In love with life
 ---

-My name is George Polykratis

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### My story

-Born in Cyprus but grew up in Athens.
+I worn in Cyprus but grew up in Athens.
 I have Italian roots from Florence.
+I love reading playing the harmonica and learning new skills.

 ## Passions